mummysboy/gwbn/README.md

 # Golden West Business News - AI-Powered Publishing Platform

-A mobile-first AI-powered publishing platform built with Next.js, TypeScript, Tailwind CSS, and AWS integration.
-This project enables voice-to-text publishing with AI enhancement for professional journalism.
+A mobile-first AI-powered publishing platform built with Next.js, TypeScript, and Tailwind CSS.
+This project enables voice-to-text publishing with AI enhancement for professional journalism using local processing - no external API keys or environment variables required!

 ## 🚀 Tech Stack